The-Art-of-Data/NCAAM-Scoring-Analysis/README.md

 # NCAAM-Scoring-Analysis
-Analyze the effect of changing the 3-point Arc distance of team scoring.
+Analyze the effect of changing the 3-point Arc distance on team level scoring in Men's College Basketball.